 Inspired by the 2011 essay-collection Lost in Language & Sound by Ntozake Shange, this exhibition will explore contemporary and archival notions of linguistic, performative and cultural reclamation narrated through visual mediums.
-Lost Language & Sound exists as a solution for transmuting dissonance through exploration of communities of music, dance, identity into resounding freedom.
-Through exploring artworks rooted in movement, sound, and identity, this exhibition seeks to highlight artists interested in expressing creative pathways that empower liberation and collective freedom.
+Lost in Language & Sound seeks to transmute collective dissonance through exploring the liberative acts of sound, movement, and prose.
+Encouraging submissions from artists whose work intimately reflect and converse with the effects of these themes.

 Curator